-This module will explore key concepts regarding crime and punishment, how they are understood and represented in society and what impact this understanding of crime can have.
+This module will explore key concepts regarding crime and punishment.
+This includes how they are understood and represented in society and what impact different understandings of crime can have.,

-The aim of this Module is to provide the student with :an introduction to key ideas and explanations about crime and punishment; an understanding of how crime and deviance are measured and understood; and an understand of the idea of Criminalisation and some of the modern forms that criminalisation takes.
+The aim of this Module is to provide the student with :an introduction to key ideas and explanations about crime and punishment; an understanding of how crime and deviance are measured and understood; a consideration of who is defined as criminal and who is not; and finally both the meaning and use of punishment in society.

 By the end of this module the student should be able to: